Dholydai/writerz-with-an-attitude/README.md

 2. Cherry MX switches have great quality.
 Never had a problem with them.
 I now build all of my keyboards with Cherry switches.
 3. The 3D printed case designs have been tweaked in OpenSCAD to insure that the sidewall mating surfaces meet perfectly.

+Availability of keycap sets:

+I have been subsituting common keycaps sizes from large XDA keycapy sets, and relabeling them with keycap stickers as needed.

+YUZU custom keycaps makes any die-sub keycap set that your heart desires.
+I have designed and bought five sets in two months.
+Even with the new high tariffs, the price is a affordable.
+Good quality product.

+Maximus case problem:

-After a month of struggle to get the Maximus case problem solved (the case would not sit flat on a desktop), I have learned that:
+The case would not sit flat on a desktop.
+After over a month of struggle to get the problem solved, I have learned that:

 1. My Voron Trident cannot print good case bottom sections.
 By fluke of design, they were adequate enough for two-section case bottoms.
 2. This is no reflection on Voron Design, this problem is intrinsic to all CoreXY printers; well-built bed slingers do not have this fault.